Esri/arcgis-maps-sdk-toolkit-qt/calcite/README.md

 ## Sample app

-In the [demo](./demo/) folder, there is a Qt example application project (calcite_test.pro) that showcases many of the Qt toolkit Calcite components being used.
+In the [demo](./demo/) folder, there is a Qt demo application project (calcite_test.pro) that showcases many of the Qt toolkit Calcite components being used.